Shiku-Kaito/AGL/README.md

 ## 🔍 Citation
 If you find this repository helpful, please consider citing:
-※ Note: This citation will be updated with the official AAAI 2026 proceedings entry once it

 ```
 @article{shiku2025auxiliary,
   title={Auxiliary Gene Learning: Spatial Gene Expression Estimation by Auxiliary Gene Selection},